 The bus terminal ("Centro de Camiones") is just a couple minutes north of the airport.
 There are three different bus lines serving the Puerto Vallarta - Guadalajara route: The absolute best is ETN, with 2 barcolounger-size seats on one side and one on the other.
 Think of ETN as the airline equivelent of "first class".
 Primera Plus is more like business class, with two-by-two seating, but the seats and legroom are still more than ample.
 A newcomer to the scene is Vallarta Plus, which also offers 2-by-2 seating with ample leg-room, but is generally the least expensive.
 Each line operates at least 10 trips per day at varying hours, from an "early bird" (5 or 6 am) departure to a late "red-eye" (midnight or so) departure.

-Fares between Puerto Vallarta and Guadalajara vary by season and competitive pressures, but as of this writing (Feb.
-'09), all three are locked in a bit of a "fare war", with prices of under 250 pesos one-way.
+Fares between Puerto Vallarta and Guadalajara vary by season and competitive pressures, but currently, all three are locked in a bit of a "fare war", with prices of under 300 pesos one-way.
 Under less competitive pressures, the ETN price is usually closer to 450 to 500 pesos (non-stop); Primera Plus around 400 pesos (non-stop), and Vallarta Plus in the under-250 peso area.

 AN IMPORTANT NOTE ABOUT VALLARTA PLUS: This bus line has THEIR OWN terminal about a kilometer from the "main" bus terminal (it's actually closer to the main highway), perhaps one of the reasons for their typically lower fares.
 Vallarta Plus journeys are not "non-stop", but rather take just a few very quick stops on the way to Guadalajara.
 One of the attractions of this is when returning from Guadalajara...the bus will stop on the edge of the city at a major transit center.
 A few vendors will board the bus offering inexpensive delicious tomales and tortas (sandwiches) for your dining pleasure on the ride home.
 You can also get off quickly to visit the OXXO convenience store for drinks, snacks, or a six-pack of beer to make your trip more enjoyable (make sure to let the driver know as you leave the bus, so he remembers that you've already paid for your ticket, and also so he doesn't leave without you).